dashpay/FAQs/Platform/platform-activation-hpmn-faq.md

 **DCG Thoughts and Review**:

 This solution relies on setting a hard cap on the number of Platform nodes, which again would introduce a serious security vulnerability and disallow some users to participate in hosting Platform even if they wanted and could afford to.
 See question 17 for more details on the issues with a hard cap.

+### How was Masternode data collected?

+Data which provided insight into Dash Masternodes and whales was taken from [mnowatch.org](https://www.mnowatch.org), a community-run website which provides information and services about and for the Dash network.
+We would like to specifically thank xkcd and demo for their valuable contributions.